 Salary & Benefits

 If you are interested in applying for this position, please send a resume and cover letter to .
 In your cover letter, include an explanation of your interest in working for the mission of Abby’s House.
 Only applications with a cover letter and resume will be reviewed.
-Applications will be reviewed initially in mid-June and ongoing on a rolling basis thereafter.
-The anticipated start date is July or August, and we will accept applications until the position is filled.
+Applications will be reviewed on a rolling basis.
+We will accept applications until the position is filled.
 Please apply as soon as possible.

 Updated and Reposted: February 14, 2020